 Last Christmas, my first as a blogger, I ran a series called Ethical Advent.
-The idea was to give people inspiration and ideas to seek more ethical alternatives to the crazy consumerism and excess that the holiday season can encourage.
+The idea was to give people inspiration and ideas to seek more ethical and sustainable alternatives to the crazy consumerism and excess that the holiday season can encourage.
 Honestly, I think it brings out the worst in people, and I was longing for a return to simpler, more meaningful exchanges in our giving, not simply gifting someone whatever cheap unsustainable thing we happen to find because we ‘should’.

 I posted every day from December 1st to 24th, alternating between more ethical companies to buy from and recipes for things you could make yourself, ranging from food to beauty to alternative Christmas playlists.
 It was a big challenge for me, as I was just returning from a tour in Australia when the series began, but it was also incredibly fulfilling.
 And while people were interested in the companies I talked about, I got much more response from the recipes I posted.
 I’ve been making the majority of my Christmas gifts since 2011, and it was the first time I’d really shared any of my recipes with anyone.
 I was also a pretty small blogger then, so it was an even more incredible feeling when someone would tag me in a photo of gifts that they had made using my ideas.
 Gifts that they made by hand with love, and then actually gave to their friends and family.
 It was so so rewarding.

 So fast forward a year, and we’re heading back into Autumn/Winter.
 Halloween hasn’t even hit yet but the Christmas decorations are starting to appear around town.
 And, as I’m lucky enough to have grown a bit over the last year, I wanted to get a headstart on encouraging you to embrace DIY this year, because it’s actually really good for you!
 Here’s four reasons why: